zentrocdot/wapscan/README.md

 # README

-<p align="justify">This repository consists of <code>Bash</code> based wireless access point scanner for the command line.
+<p align="justify">This repository consists of <code>Bash</code> based <code>Wireless Access Point Scanner</code> for the command line.
 The user can decide, if he is using the bunch of scripts or if the DEB package is used.</p>

+## Foreword

+<p align="justify">I started working on the <code>Wireless Access Point Scanner</code> in the year 2017.
+The goal was to program a simple wi-fi scanner that has the ability to address different hardware devices.
+When you are using the scanner you will be ascked which wlan device should be used.
+Then the data will be collected pretty printed in the terminal window and contiously updated.</p>

 ## Prerequisites